Water heater locks out with E02, and the burner stops shortly after an ignition attempt.

 How to Fix / Troubleshooting

 Safety: Turn off electrical power before opening any covers.
-If flame goes out repeatedly, do not keep resetting; investigate the cause.
+If the flame extinguishes repeatedly, do not continuously reset the unit; thoroughly investigate the underlying cause.

-- 1. Visual flame check: Through the sight glass (if fitted), observe the flame when the unit runs.
+- 1. Visual flame check: Through the sight glass (if fitted), observe the flame when the unit is operating.
 A stable flame should be blue and even.
-Yellow, lifting, or pulsing flames indicate combustion issues.
+Yellow, lifting, or pulsing flames typically indicate combustion issues.

 - 2. Inspect ionization electrode: Remove the burner cover.
-Clean the ionization rod with fine abrasive pad, ensuring no carbon buildup.
-Confirm the gap and position per ACV service manual and that the cable is not damaged or touching metal.
+Clean the ionization rod with a fine abrasive pad, ensuring there is no carbon buildup.
+Confirm the correct gap and position as per the ACV service manual, and ensure that the cable is not damaged or touching any metal parts.

-- 5. Gas supply stability: If other gas appliances show issues or if flame drops when other loads start, have a gas technician check supply pressure and regulator operation.
+- 5. Gas supply stability: If other gas appliances in the property show issues, or if the flame drops when other gas loads start, have a qualified gas technician check the supply pressure and regulator operation.

-If E02 continues, the burner control board or gas valve may be defective and should be tested and replaced by an ACV-authorized technician.
+If the E02 error continues, the burner control board or gas valve may be defective and should be tested and replaced by an ACV-authorized technician.

 Repair Difficulty